At VG247 we spend a shed load of time playing games. Here’s our picks for the best gear for doing so.

 Mouse: M65 PRO RGB FPS Gaming Mouse

-Posh mice are expensive.
-I tend to find a lot of them plasticy and a bit disappointing, so the aluminium frame and subsequent heft of the M65 make it my far-and-away favourite.
+Fancy mice are expensive.
+I tend to find a lot of them plasticy and a bit disappointing, so the aluminium frame and subsequent heft of the M65 make it my far-and-away favourite (and useable as a makeshift flail to ward off intruders).
 The sniper button on the side makes it really versatile too.
 You can map it to lower the mouse’s DPI – useful for popping headshots and making tricky photo edits – or even to pause/play your current audio track, which is a big help when you’re transcribing.

 Microphone: Blue Microphones Yeti